 THERE’S NOTHING better than a night in, watching a film with that special someone.

-And whether it’s Valentine’s Day or just a quiet Saturday night together, it pays to be in the know when it comes to choosing the perfect film to enjoy together.
+And whether it’s Christmas Day, or the period of time before New Years spent lounging on the couch, or just a quiet Saturday night together, it pays to be in the know when it comes to choosing the perfect film to enjoy together.

 Fortunately, the Irish Post has got you covered with a list of 10 distinctly Irish films that are perfect for anyone in the mood for something a little romantic.